mendhak/steam-find-common-trading-sets/README.md

 - [ ] Make this a Docker container
 - [ ] Show the items one per line within the cell
 - [ ] Show the items alphabetically
+- [ ] Paging - some people will have more than 5000 items!